petergeoghegan/pg_hexedit/README.md

     t_bits => '11111111111111111111111111100000');
 ```

-This will return a bytea array, with one elemnent per tuple.
+This will return a bytea array, with one element per tuple.
 Note that this
 doesn't count the Oid value as an attribute, because it's a system column.
 The first element returned in our `bytea` array is the name of the type,
 `int4`.